billionhonk/Crescendo2024/README.md

 This program requires WPILib VSCode 2024 and FRC Game Tools 2024 to be installed.
-Clone this repository from <https://github.com/nerdherd/Crescendo2024>, open it in VSCode, and press shift + F5 to deploy it to the robot.
+Clone this repository from <https://github.com/nerdherd/Crescendo2024>, open it in VSCode, and press Shift + F5 to deploy it to the robot.
 Then use Driver Station to enable the robot.

 This program uses two PS4 Controllers for operator input.
 Due to hardware issues, a wrapper class `BadPS4` is used to translate button inputs to typical PS4 inputs.